cpinnix/commanderpowerlevel/README.md

 ##### 4 or less

-Commanders leveld in the fours or under are not doing much in the commander zone.
-These commanders should:
+Commanders in the fours or under are not doing much in the command zone.

-- Be obviously not doing anything much.

 Examples: